Tea & Sugar

 A: Yes.
 Traditional kombucha cultures have evolved to feed on granulated white sugar and cannot properly ferment without it.
 Thick sugars like turbinado, sugar in the raw, and brown sugar are too difficult for the culture to break down and process.
 Also, always avoid alternative sugars like honey, stevia, etc. as the culture will struggle to thrive.
 For reference, we use Wholesome Sweeteners Evaporated Cane Juice (Organic Sugar) in our brewing kits.

-We are coming out with a line of flavored teas that are specifically made to be safe for your culture-- keep an eye out for them in our shop!
+Check out our new line of flavored teas that are specifically made to be safe for your culture!

 Q: I couldn't find the starter tea in the kit!
 Where is it?

 A: The "liquid starter tea" is actually the liquid the kombucha culture is floating in inside of the pouch.
-So if you have your kombucha culture in a bag of liquid - then that's what you're looking for!
+So when you see your kombucha culture in a bag of liquid, that's what you're looking for!

 Q: How much starter tea do I need to add to each batch?

-A: If you are making one gallon, you need between 1 to 2 cups of Starter Tea, (the Kombucha carried over from your previous batch).
+A: If you are making one gallon, you need between 1 to 2 cups of starter tea (which is the kombucha carried over from your previous batch).
 Scale up or down depending on how many gallons you are brewing.